Robust tests for equality of regression curves based on characteristic functions: Appendix: Proofs

 where we have used that

 Summarizing we have that

 which together with \eqref{eq:covA} and \eqref{eq:covZnellj} leads to

-and the proof follows now from the multivariate central limit theorem.
+and the proof follows now from the multivariate central limit theorem. \end{proof}

-0.1in In the sequel we will use the consistency rates stated in Lemma \ref{lemma:lema2} which we include without proof.
-In the case of the robust regression estimator, the proof is a direct consequence of the results in Boente and Pardo--Fern\'andez (2016) combined with the bandwidth rate given in \ref{ass:A9}, while for the density estimator the result can be found in Pardo--Fern\'andez \textsl{et al.} (2015).
+In the sequel we will use the consistency rates stated in Lemma \ref{lemma:lema2} which we include without proof.
+In the case of the robust regression estimator, the proof is a direct consequence of the results in \citet{boente:pardo:2016} combined with the bandwidth rate given in \ref{ass:A9}, while for the density estimator the result can be found in \citet{Pardo:etal:2015}.